Allaby-lab/PIA/README.txt

 -------
 Will be in [input FASTA]_out/.
 -   [FASTA].header_out.intersects.txt: lists information for each read that passed the initial quality filter.
 -   [FASTA].header_out.intersects.txt_Summary_Basic.txt: the main PIA output.
-Summarises any reads that passed both the quality and taxonomic diversity filters.
+Summarises any reads that passed both the quality and taxonomic diversity filters, excluding reads assigned to 'none' or 'root'.
 Reads are grouped by taxon for easy interpretation.
 Also contains a header section that states run parameters.
 -   [FASTA].header_PIA_inner_logs.txt: collected logs from PIA_inner.pl.
 Notes BLAST hits that had trouble being identified.
 Lots of these suggest that you might want to update/synchronise your BLAST database and NCBI reference files.